EN TR

 Conclusion

 Howard's Garden City got infrastructure right and geometry wrong.
 Alpine villages got geometry right and scale wrong.
 Combine them: radial backbone for legibility, organic grain for humanity.
-The result is 27% better walkability, 34% better retail, and 40% lower infrastructure costs.
+In our simulation scenarios that hybrid scores 27% better on walkability, 34% on retail viability, and 40% lower on infrastructure cost: numbers from our own model, waiting for a real site to argue with them.

 Limitations